kuzzleio/documentation-old/sdk-reference/source/includes/_memoryStorage.md

 ### Callback response

-Resolves the retrieved element's value.
+Resolves to a string containing the retrieved element's value.

 ## linsert